w3c/wot-testing/events/2020.06.Online/tools/vpn_softetherbridge.md

 that file from a DHCP configuration file...
 A simpler if slightly hacky solution is to add the bridge creation commands to the `init.d` script, which is what I have done above.

-Note that I use `eth1` for my external (downstream) interface, so you might have to edit that part to make it work for your interfaces.
+Note that I use `eth0` for my connection to the upstream external network (internet) and `eth1` for my downstream (local) VLAN interface, so you might have to edit that part to make it work for your interfaces.
+For example, you might be using `wlan0` for your upstream network and `eth0` for your downstream network instead.
+In addition the static route command is included in this service file but if the IP of the VPN server changes that part will have to be changed, and also your local gateway may have a different address than what I used.
+In short, make sure to check and edit these elements.